 A capital gain arising from the sale of an investment property or shares and capital losses can be used to off set the capital gains.
 For example, you may have sold investments that were no longer appropriate for your circumstances and any capital losses realised as a result can be off set against any capital gains you have realised throughout the year.
 Unused losses can be carried forward to off set capital gains in future years.

-Financial advice should be sought before making changes to your investments.
+Please seek financial advice before making changes to your investments.